AlexanderMakarov/am-budget-view/README.md

 # Use with Beancount and Fava UI

-On each run application would generate [Beancount](https://github.com/beancount/beancount) file which then may be used with [Fava UI](https://github.com/beancount/fava).
+Application may generate [Beancount](https://github.com/beancount/beancount) file which then may be used with [Fava UI](https://github.com/beancount/fava).
-Actually Beancount report contains more data than usual TXT report, it allows to track currencies.
+Beancount report contains more data than usual TXT report, it allows to do full double-entry accounting.
+But Fava UI is an accounting tool, therefore hard to understand for those who don't have solid accounting knowledge.

 First of all need to install Fava UI (built in Python) with something like `pip3 install fava`.

-After getting log like `Built Beancount file 'Bank Aggregated Statement.beancount' with 1818 transactions.` command (in console) like `fava Bank\ Aggregated\ Statement.beancount` will print `Starting Fava on http://127.0.0.1:5000` - open this link in browser and it will show graphs and other accounting visualization, financial statistic about your transactions.
+After getting log like `Built Beancount file 'Bank Aggregated Statement.beancount' with 1818 transactions.` run in console `fava Bank\ Aggregated\ Statement.beancount` which should print `Starting Fava on http://127.0.0.1:5000` - open this link in browser and it would show graphs and other accounting visualization, financial statistic about your transactions.
+If run am-budget-view one more time (for example with corrected configuration) then Fava UI would catch up changes without restart.

 # Limitations

-- Application does not support currencies handling.
+- Application does not support currencies handling in simple TXT report.
   Therefore if you are handling transactions/statements from multiple accounts then make sure that they have the same currency.
+Or use Beancount report and Fava UI.
-- Application does not support a way to group/assign transactions in a different way for different accounts.
+- Application does not support a way to categorize transactions in a different way for different accounts.
   So your configuration should handle both.
-See `ignoreSubstrings` parameter description to handle some edge cases.
+Use `ignoreSubstrings` parameter to handle edge cases but be aware that such "skipped" transactions affect output numbers!
+  Beancount report is not affected by `ignoreSubstrings` parameter.

 # Contributions